A candid discussion on persuasion…

 “most people are genuinely afraid and they just have a strong front”

 The term “Persuasion” has received a lot negativity when discussed over the years.
 There are a lot of fears, insecurities, anger and frustration surrounding this topic.
 You can always tell the level of mental evolution of a person, based on the level that they are at peace with the the word “Persuasion”.
 Many people are genuinely afraid and live in the realm of scarcity based thinking.
 They are usually afraid that people will take advantage of them.
 This causes them to be driven by powerful dark emotions, causing them to hurt other people and take advantage of others, while trying to defend themselves from being taken advantage of.
 They also leave themselves open and vulnerable to being hurt by others.
 This is a vicious cycle.
 A cycle where one party wins and the other loses in perhaps the short term.
 It is ultimately a recipe for both parties to inevitably lose in the end.

 Contained within “my story” are priceless lessons which I have emphasized with bolds and underlines.
 These lessons have taken me over 16 year to learn.
 The funny thing is that when I discuss these lessons with some people, the response is “I know them”.
 What I’ve learned over the years is that there is a big difference when it comes to knowing something at a theoretical level and living that knowledge everyday.
 Doing is way harder than theoretical learning.
 Therefore, if you want to develop masterful persuasion skills, you must “Do” way more.
-Do not make the mistake the just becasue you know something from a theoretical level, you are masterful at it.
+Do not make the mistake that just becasue you know it from a theoretical level, you are masterful at it.
 This is both delusional, and disrespectful to the people around you, especially yourself.

 “The MP3 business wasn’t the most legit or legal, but I found it to be very fascinating and revealing…”